angr/angr/wasm/README.md

 engine, Claripy/Z3 solving, binary loading, CFG recovery, AIL, and the portable parts of `angr.rustylib`.

-The host features reported as unavailable by `angr.capabilities` are LMDB-backed spilling, psutil memory monitoring, P-code, Unicorn, Icicle, subprocesses, and multiprocessing.
+The host features reported as unavailable by `angr.capabilities` are LMDB-backed spilling, psutil memory monitoring, Unicorn, Icicle, subprocesses, and multiprocessing.
 Browser files live in Pyodide's virtual filesystem; pass uploaded bytes to the worker rather than a host path.

 ## Build and test

-Check out `angr`, `archinfo`, `claripy`, `cle`, `pyvex`, and an unmodified upstream `z3` as siblings in one directory, initialize PyVEX's VEX submodule, and run:
+Check out `angr`, `archinfo`, `claripy`, `cle`, `pypcode`, `pyvex`, and an unmodified upstream `z3` as siblings in one directory, initialize PyVEX's VEX submodule, and run:

 ```console